 - Read the essay questions (and reread them) and research the Teacher Residency.

 It’s important that you take the time you need to think about the essay questions in relation to the Teacher Residency.
 Are you applying to be a secondary teacher?
-Be sure you’ve read up on how content and subject areas play an essential role in the master of arts in teaching in secondary education.
+Be sure you’ve read up on how content and subject areas, including special education, play an essential role in the master of arts in teaching in secondary education.

 - Tell your own story.